alexraz0/Automated-Garden-Curtains/README.md

 # Automated-Garden-Curtains
-Program used to control DC motor curtains using various sensors
+Program used to control DC three independent motor curtains for an automated garden